 It is said that women at home came up with the recipe based on ingredients that were readily available, namely oats, sugar, flour, coconut, butter, golden syrup or treacle, bi-carbonate of soda and boiling water.
 None of these spoiled easily, which meant that the biscuits would stay fresh for longer.
 Eggs were scarce during the war, and made baked goods more likely to spoil, which is why melted butter and treacle were used as binding agents, and bi-carb soda as a leavening agent.

 Both Australia and New Zealand had an extensive number of Scottish immigrants and descendants, so some say that the original recipe was based on a Scottish biscuits recipe.
 Oats were eaten extensively in Scotland and were considered very nutritious, which is why they were included.

 Although associated with wartime, the biscuits were less common in WW2 as ships had better refrigeration, allowing goods such as fruitcake to be transported to troops stationed overseas.

-We have been proudly producing Unibic ANZAC Biscuits since 1999, having signed an agreement with the RSL in 1998 to manufacture and market Anzac biscuits that would bear the RSL logo and support RSL activities.
 Our recipe is based on a competition run by The Australian Women’s Weekly more than 40 years ago that aimed to come up with a definitive recipe for the iconic biscuit.
 As such, ours have the traditional taste and crunchy texture that generations of Australians and New Zealanders have grown up with.
 Wholesome with oats and coconut, and with a warm sweetness from golden syrup and brown sugar, Unibic ANZAC Biscuits are made to remind us of love from home.